Resume Tips

 2. Use Stronger Action Verbs

 Weak verbs take more words.
-"Responsible for managing team of 10" → "Led 10-person team."
-Our Action Verbs Tool generates powerful alternatives instantly.
+"Responsible for managing team of 10" becomes "Led 10-person team."

 3. Trim Older Positions